DoraAgyemang/Data-Analysis---SQL/README.md

 ON P.ProductKey=S.ProductKey
 GROUP BY ProductName
 ```
 In creating a view, we populated a stored **SELECT** statement and querried it like a table.
-This because a view do not accept parameters.
-Here, we created a view that **executes a SELECT statement**, and returns the names products and their total sales for an end user.
+This is because a view do not accept parameters.
+Here, we created a view that **executes a SELECT statement**, and returns the names of products and their total sales for an end user.

 2. Total tax amount for each product color
  ```